ogerardin/Pebble-LuxParking/README.md

 ## Yet to do
 * Speed improvements.
 Refresh is much slower on the actual device than on the emulator.
 * Add a screen to display full detail for a selected parking
+* Display a green/red bar to visualize occupancy (like on VdL's web page)
 * Avoid redrawing all items each time an item is added
 * Auto-refresh parking data
 * Sort parkings (by what?)